ccmiersma/comment-doc/README.md

 This script reads a config file, which describes a list of files in order.
-It then reads those files and parses them for comments matching spcified patterns.
+It then reads those files and parses them for comments matching specified patterns.
 The combination of parsed comments, plus extra info pulled from the config file is combined into a single output stream.